kossiitkgp/docs/community/onboarding-offboarding.md

 See also [Fresher's Induction](/docs/community/freshers-induction).

 1. Add them to the “Newbies” GitHub team.
-1. Add them to the Google Group.
+1. Add them to the kossiitkgp@ Google Group.
 Check the delivery settings.
+Anyone can ask to join using this link https://groups.google.com/g/kossiitkgp
 1. Add them to the Slack.
 1. Add them to their batch’s private channel.
 1. Add their contact details on https://github.com/kossiitkgp/secrets .